Poju010/PALMORA-GROUP-HR-ANALYSIS/README.md

 * **Rating by Gender:** A **Line Chart** compares employee performance ratings across genders, allowing for the identification of potential biases in performance evaluations.
 * **Minimum Wage Compliance Gauges:** Two **Gauge visuals** directly display the number of "Employees Earning at least $90k" and "Employees Earning Below $90k", serving as quick visual indicators for regulatory adherence.
 * **Regulation Requirement Compliance:** A **Donut Chart** shows the percentage of employees meeting versus not meeting the $90,000 minimum salary requirement, highlighting the compliance status.
-* **Company Salary Structure & Gender Pay Gap by Department:** A **Table Visual** displays key insights into salary disparities, containing `Department`, `Average Male Salary`, `Average Female Salary`, and `Gender Pay Gap`.
+* **Gender Pay Gap by Department:** A **Table Visual** displays key insights into salary disparities, containing `Department`, `Average Male Salary`, `Average Female Salary`, and `Gender Pay Gap`.
 This provides a direct and clear comparison of gender pay differences within each department.
 *
 ### Page 2: Compensation and Bonus Analysis
 This page delves deeper into the company's compensation structure, compliance with minimum wage regulations, and the calculated bonus allocations.